 Each assignment must be submitted properly in Canvas as a .pdf document prior to the due date/time or it will not be considered for credit.
-We have a 24 h late policy during which time you can still receive full credit.
+Each assignment can be turned in late, with a late penalty of 20% per day submitted late, with the last possible date to be completed for any credit being the last day of term, 11:59 pm Dec.
+4th.
 Emailed submissions are ignored - ensure you submit your assignment and verify that it was submitted successfully.
 Ensure you have submitted the intended document.
 For tech help submitting an assignment contact the UF Help Desk or see the Canvas guides.